Wildlander-mod/Support/Docs/SSEFAQ.md

 ----------

-## Does This mod pack Support other languages?
+## Does this mod pack Support other languages?

 No and if you try then SKSE crashes from Mod Organizer.
 You will need to install English Skyrim - Special Edition to play this modpack.